DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

   - Super Gears, acquired every 100 gears
 - Free Loot Box system
   - Certain actions give a loot box item, sometimes with a probability, that gives a random prize from a list of useful items, with a main Jackpot of extra loot boxes.
 It's used as a prize and an incetive to catch up to upper players
+- Flea Market
+  - Exchange items for a small fee
+  - 3 different sections changing at different rates, for gameplay variation

 ## Minigames
 - Daily News